Yank!: Production history

 According to the Brooklyn Paper, "...“Yank” was a real publication.
 According to the program notes, 'the magazine grew to become the most widely read and popular magazine in the history of the U.S. Army.'
 So the show's title carries both a concrete and symbolic meaning here."

-The show received a workshop production as part of the Philadelphia Gay and Lesbian Theater Festival in 2004 featuring Matthew Hultgren, Peter Jon Rios, Kate Brennan, and Corbin Abernathy and music directed by Jeff McDonnell as well as the New York Musical Theatre Festival in 2005.
+The show received a workshop production as part of the Philadelphia Gay and Lesbian Theater Festival in 2004 featuring Matthew Hultgren, Peter John Rios, Kate Brennan, and Corbin Abernathy and music directed by Jeff McDonnell as well as the New York Musical Theatre Festival in 2005.
 The 2005 workshop featured Doug Kreeger, Jeffry Denman, Julie Foldesi, Tally Sessions and Ivan Hernandez.
 Both were directed by Igor Goldin and choreographed by Chase Brock.

 A full production of Yank! was mounted at Brooklyn's Gallery Players from October 20 to November 4, 2007.
 The production starred Bobby Steggert, Nancy Anderson, Tyson Kaup, James Stover, Daniel Shevlin, Chris Carfizzi, and Maxime de Toledo.
 Jeffry Denman appeared again and also choreographed.
 Igor Goldin again directed.
 This production received the New York Innovative Theatre Award for Best Musical.

 In 2008, the first regional production of Yank! was produced by the Diversionary Theatre in San Diego.
 The cast consisted of Amy Biedel, Zachary Bryant, Jacob Caltrider, Rocky DeHaro, Eric Dowdy, Tom Doyle, Juston Harlin, Tony Houck, Trevor Peringer, Sven Salumaa, John Whitley and Tom Zohar.
 That production won L.A.
 Stage Scene Awards for Best Musical (intimate theatre) and Outstanding Direction of a Musical (Igor Goldin).

 2010 Off-Broadway

-Yank! began preview performances at the Off-Broadway York Theatre on February 16, 2010 and opened on February 24.
+Yank! began preview performances at the Off-Broadway York Theatre on February 16, 2010, and opened on February 24.
 Originally slated to run through March 21, strong tickets sales led producers to extend the show through April 4.
 Steggert, Hernandez, Denman and Anderson all returned for this production and were joined in the cast by Andrew Durand, Zak Edwards, Todd Faulkner, Denis Lambert, Joseph Medeiros, David Perlman, Christopher Ruth and Tally Sessions.
 It was directed by Igor Goldin and choreographed by Jeffry Denman.

 The York Theatre production attracted attention for its relevance during a time of national debate over the repeal effort aimed at the United States military's gay-exclusionary don't ask, don't tell (DADT) policy.
 The production held three Post-Performance Talkbacks: "Don't Ask, Don't Tell: The Past, Present and Future of the Historic Policy" (Moderated by Blake Hayes, Founder of Equality Army, with panelists Anthony Hayes (Human Rights Campaign) and Denny Meyer (American Veterans for Equal Rights)); "Pop Music of World War II: The Songs That Changed a Generation"; and "Gay and Lesbian Characters in Musicals: "They are what they are...".